Nebuchadnezzar I: War with Elam

 The Hymn to Marduk, celebrating victory over the Elamites, is assigned to him rather than Ashurbanipal who had a similar triumph, on stylistic grounds.
 There is a poetic pseudo-autobiography, which does not actually mention him by name.
 An interlinear Sumero-Akkadian text describes the events preceding the return of the statue from Elam and its joyous installation in Babylon.
 A seventh-century astrological report alludes to observations made during his reign and their relationship to his devastation of Elam.

+It has been suggested that the return of Marduk's statue was a 1st millennium BC literary tradition rather than based on historical sources.

 Other conflicts

 The Synchronistic History relates his entente cordiale with his contemporary, the Assyrian king Aššur-rēša-iši I, and subsequently the outcome of two military campaigns against the border fortresses of Zanqi and Idi that he conducted in violation of this agreement.
 The first was curtailed by the arrival of Aššur-rēša-iši's main force, causing Nabû-kudurrī-uṣur to burn his siege engines and flee, while the second resulted in a battle in which the Assyrians apparently triumphed, "slaughtered his troops (and) carried off his camp."
 It even reports the capture of the Babylonian field marshal, Karaštu.

 He is titled as the conqueror of the Amorite lands, (Note: KUR.MAR.TU.KI.) "despoiler of the Kassites," in the Šittti-Marduk kudurru, despite the beneficiary being a Kassite chieftain and ally, and having smitten the mighty Lullubû with weapons.